-The Ragdoll cat is big and affectionate.
-The Ragdoll is among the largest of the domestic cats.
-The Ragdoll cat matures slowly.
-This breed does not reach their full size and coat development until they are about three to four years of age.
-Males can range up to 20 pounds in size while the smaller females range from 10 to 15 pounds in size.
+Ragdoll cats are the largest domestic cats, and they’re as affectionate as they are large.
+They mature slowly, not reaching full size and coat development until 3 to 4 years of age.
+Males can range up to 20 pounds in size, while the smaller females range from 10 to 15 pounds.

-The Ragdoll cat has beautiful baby blue eyes and a semi-long coat in a pointed pattern.
+This breed of cat has beautiful baby blue eyes and a semi-long coat in a pointed pattern.
 There are four different coat patterns for a Ragdoll: bicolor, mitted, van and colorpoint.
-The mitted, bicolor and van coat have white while the colorpoint coat has no white.
-If your Ragdoll has a colorpoint pattern, it will have a light body color with a contrasting darker color on the extremities, the mask, and the ears.
+The mitted, bicolor, and van coat have white, while the colorpoint coat has no white.
+If your Ragdoll has a colorpoint pattern, they will have a light body color with a contrasting darker color on the extremities, the mask, and the ears.
 The bicolor Ragdoll also has dark points but exhibits an inverted V on the forehead.
-Its stomach, legs, and ruff are white.
+Their stomach, legs, and ruff are white.
 The mitted Ragdoll cat also shows points, but the feet and the chin are white.
 Vans have the most white on the body.

-The Ragdoll coat comes in six different colors – seal, blue, chocolate, red, lilac and cream – giving the breed a variety of looks.
+The Ragdoll coat comes in six different colors – seal, blue, chocolate, red, lilac, and cream – giving the breed a variety of looks.
 The coat varies from semi-long to long, and it is silky and plush.
-Ragdolls are known to shed year-round.
+This breed sheds year-round.

 The Ragdoll cat was created by breeder Ann Baker in California in the 1960s.
-She called the cat the Ragdoll because it would happily flop into the arms of anyone who would pick it up.
+She called the cat “Ragdoll” because they would happily flop into the arms of anyone who would pick them up.
 Ms. Baker registered the new cat breed and then launched the International Ragdoll Cat Association.
-She trademarked the new cat breed name and established her own detailed breeding criteria for the Ragdoll cat breed.
+She trademarked the breed name and established her own detailed breeding criteria.

 Ragdoll Personality, Temperament, and Traits

-The Ragdoll is eager to greet you at the front door and to follow you anywhere you want to go.
-The Ragdoll has even been nicknamed the “puppy cat” because of its desire to follow its humans around from one room to another, and because the Ragdoll simply loves to be held, cuddled and loved.
+These cats are eager to greet you at the front door and follow you anywhere you want to go.
+They’re even nicknamed the “puppy cat” because of their desire to follow humans around from one room to another, not to mention their desire to be held, cuddled, and loved.

-The Ragdoll personality gets along well with all family members as well as dogs and other household cats.
-Changes in routine do not usually upset the Ragdoll and she is the perfect companion for apartment living.
+The Ragdoll personality gets along well with all family members (including children), as well as dogs and other household cats.
+Changes in routine do not usually upset the Ragdoll, and they are the perfect companion for apartment living.

 Ragdoll cats can learn quickly with positive reinforcement.
-They can even be taught to play fetch, to come when called and to walk on a leash.
+They can even be taught to play fetch, come when called, and walk on a leash.

-The Ragdoll cat is easy to live with, happily interacting with its family members.
-The Ragdoll personality is well suited to any home where people are willing to love him and give his beautiful coat a brushing at least once a week.
-But because of its intensely social nature, this is not a cat that you can leave alone for long periods of time every day.
-If you want to get a Ragdoll cat, but you have to work, think about getting two Ragdolls so that they can keep each other company while you are gone.
+The Ragdoll personality is best suited to any home where people are willing to love them and brush their coat at least once a week.
+However, because of their intensely social nature, they are not a cat that you can leave alone for long periods of time.
+If you want to get a Ragdoll cat, but have to work outside of your home, think about getting two Ragdolls, so that they can keep each other company while you are gone.